Bhumbra/DeepNodal/QUICKSTART.md

 The `stack` is the highest fully specifiable hierarchical DeepNodal model.
 A DeepNodal `network` may comprise of any permutation of inter-connected subnets whether they are stacks, levels, or streams.
 While a `network` is not fully specifiable, its corresponding subnets are.
 This flexibility would theoretically allow construction of any architecture.
-Currently however, DeepNodal learning regimes only supports one subnet.
+Currently however, DeepNodal learning schedules only supports one subnet.
 Nevertheless `stack` specifications can be very sophisticated and provide more than enough flexibility for almost all network designs.

 The architecture of a stack is specified as a single list, the length of which determines the number of levels.
 Notice